-After you’ve documented the scene and sought medical attention, start collecting repair estimates for any damage done to your vehicle.
-To be sure, nearly every insurance adjuster will demand an "independent" inspection of the damage to your vehicle, but if you are armed with two or three estimates of your own, you will be able to make a strong argument for the repairs you need, and the associated costs.
+For property damage, start collecting repair estimates for damage done to your vehicle.
+Most insurance adjusters will demand an "independent" inspection of the damage to your vehicle, but if you're armed with two or three estimates of your own, you will be able to make a strong argument for the repairs you need, and the associated costs.

 Learn more about what evidence you'll need for your car accident case.

 Once you get the car insurance claim process started, don't be surprised if the insurance adjuster gets back to you fairly quickly with an offer to settle your claim in exchange for your signing a release.
 This is when patience can come in handy.